 While product development spans across many different fields and entails many different disciplines and skills, product developers typically have a background in design, engineering, or both.
 These professionals may work with marketers, accountants, scientists, executives, and other professionals to ensure the safety, functionality, and style of the goods that are produced.
 They may be employed by product manufacturers, consulting companies, and research organizations.

-According to the U.S. Bureau of Labor Statistics (BLS), this career field is expected to see a 2% increase in growth over the 2014-2024 decade.
-The BLS also reports the median wage of commercial and industrial designers is $67,130 annually, or $32.38 hourly, as of May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), this career field is expected to see a slower than average growth of 3% over the 2018-2028 decade.
+The BLS also reports the median wage of commercial and industrial designers is $66,590 annually, or $32.01 hourly, as of May 2018.

 Product developers communicate with each client to gain a vision of what the client wants.
 They may then research the market in which the product will be sold to find product trends and try to gain a competitive edge on other designs.
 Next, product developers may consult with engineers to create rough specifications.
 This may include using computer-aided design (CAD) programs to create prototypes and translate sketches into working spec sheets.
 Lastly, product developers may work with marketing professionals to ensure a successful launch of the product.